 Dylan McCarthy Blackston is a PhD candidate in Gender and Women's Studies with a minor in Visual Culture Studies.
 His research interests include trans embodiments, photography and aesthetics, critical life and science studies, and affect and animality.

-He is currently completing the dissertation, "Trans*plantation: Transsexual Embodiment, Species, and the Visual," which analyzes transsexuality as an evolving social-scientific category that shares important historical lineages with other colonially inflected scientific developments such as surgical transplantation.
+He is currently completing the dissertation, "Trans*plantation: Trans Embodiments, Species, and the Visual."
 The dissertation develops the analytic, trans*plantation, first as a means of examining how trans embodiments and racializing colonial hierarchies of embodiment are enmeshed, and second, as a theoretical tool for intervening in the continued reproduction of embodiment hierarchies that facilitate intelligibility and life for certain subjects—even if illusorily—and disposability and death for others.

 Previously, Dylan earned a MA in Womenʼs Studies at Georgia State University having completed the thesis, “Queer Feelings, Political Potential: Tracing Affect in Performance Spaces."
 He holds a BFA in Photography with a minor in Womenʼs Studies from the University of Georgia.

 "Monkey Business: Trans*, Animacy, and the Boundaries of Kind."
 2017.
 In Angelaki: Journal of the Theoretical Humanities, special issue "Tranimacies: Intimate Links between Animal and Trans* Studies," co-edited by Eliza Steinbock, Marianna Szczygielska, and Anthony Wagner.